-Injury to the growth plate (a soft part of a long bone that allows the bone to grow).
+Injury to the growth plate.
+This is a soft part of a long bone that allows the bone to grow.
 Growth plate injury can slow bone growth in that leg.

-A congenital (present at birth) problem (one whole side of the child’s body may be larger than the other side).
+A problem that is present at birth (congenital).
+For example, one whole side of the child’s body may be larger than the other side.

 Conditions that affect muscles and nerves, such as polio.

-The doctor carefully examines the child.
+The healthcare provider carefully examines the child.
 He or she checks to be sure the legs are actually different lengths.
-This is because problems with the hip (such as a loose joint) or back (scoliosis) can make the child appear to have one shorter leg, even though the legs are the same length.
+This is because problems with the hip (such as a dislocated joint) or back (scoliosis) can make it seem like one leg is shorter, when both legs are the same length.

-If an underlying cause of the discrepancy is suspected, tests are done to rule it out.
+If an underlying cause of the discrepancy is suspected, additional tests are done to further evaluate.

 Treatment for an LLD depends on the amount of difference and the cause, if known.
-The doctor will discuss treatment options carefully with you and your child before any decisions are made.
-It is important to note that treatment is planned with the child’s final height and leg lengths in mind, not the current leg lengths.
+The healthcare provider will discuss treatment options carefully with you and your child before any decisions are made.
+Treatment is planned with your child’s final height and leg lengths in mind, not the current leg lengths.

-Treatment is generally not needed if the child’s final LLD is predicted to be 2 centimeters or less at full height.
-However, the child should return to an orthopaedic doctor periodically for reevaluation.
+Treatment is generally not needed if the child’s final LLD is predicted to be 2 centimeters (cm) or less at full height.
+But the child should be checked regularly by an orthopedic doctor.

-Treatment is often recommended for LLDs predicted to be more than 2 centimeters at full height.
-If treatment is done, it usually doesn’t begin until the child starts walking.
+Treatment is often recommended for LLDs predicted to be more than 2 cm at full height.
+If treatment is done, it often doesn’t begin until the child starts walking.
 Possible treatment options include:

 Surgery to shorten the longer leg.
-This is less involved than lengthening the shorter leg.
+This is less complicated than lengthening the shorter leg.
 Shortening may be done in one of two ways:

 Closing the growth plate of the long leg 2 to 3 years before growth ends (around age 11 to 13), letting the short leg catch up.
 This procedure is called an epiphysiodesis.